xnzone/bookstack/content/01-xv6-lab/lab4-multitask/exe.md

 {{< /highlight  >}}

 ## Question
->1.
-Compare kern/mpentry.S side by side with boot/boot.S.
+>1.Compare kern/mpentry.S side by side with boot/boot.S.
 Bearing in mind that kern/mpentry.S is compiled and linked to run above KERNBASE just like everything else in the kernel, what is the purpose of macro MPBOOTPHYS?
 Why is it necessary in kern/mpentry.S but not in boot/boot.S?
 In other words, what could go wrong if it were omitted in kern/mpentry.S?

 >Hint: recall the differences between the link address and the load address that we have discussed in Lab 1.